 Weight Belt Removal and Replacement Underwater

 My cheat is to put only one small weight on my belt, and the rest go in my BCD.
-This way my BCD is weighing me down, and my belt is basically for demonstration purposes only.
+This way my BCD is weighing me down while my belt is basically for demonstration purposes only.

 You can then show them not to hold the belt away from yourself and position it on your knee easily with no drifting.
 Once replaced, make a big show of adjusting the position of your belt and make sure your dump valve cords are not tucked into it.